NZANS

 As you can see below there were some issues with numbers issued to the nurses in 1914 and these appear to have been of various combinations.

-In 1915 when these nurses became members of the NZANS those who went away with the first 50 nurses were issued and they were published in the nominal roles 1915 however these numbers were all altered.
-It is appears that the senority of the nurses who served in Samoa may have attributed to the change in numbering.
+In 1915 when three of these nurses became members of the NZANS and went away with the first 50 nurses the Regimental Numbers published in the nominal roles was were incorrect and were later altered.
+It is appears that the senority of the nurses who served in Samoa may have attributed to the change as they were issued with the first three numbers 22/1, 22/2 and 22/3.

 Surname